philipturner/metal-benchmarks/README.md

 ## Layout of an M1 GPU Core

+The A14 and M1 come from the Apple 7 GPU family.
+However, the A14 core has half the FP32 processing power.
+IPC stands for instructions per clock.

 | Per Core | A14 | M1, Apple 8 | GCN 5 | RDNA 1, 2 | RDNA 3 | Pascal | Turing | Ampere, Ada |
 | -------- | ------- | ------- | ----- | --------- | ------ | ------ | ------ | ----------- |
 | FP16 OPs/Clock | 256 | 256 | 256 | 256 | 512 | 4 | 256 | 256 |